pjmartel/compbio/tutorials/pymol_tutorial_en.md

 there will be (in general) more than one residue with a given name.
 The following command, for instance:

-`color red, 2vb1//A/HIS/`
+`color red, //A/HIS/`

 will color red all histidine residues present in chains labeled "A" of all loaded objects.
 The command:

 `show spheres, 2vb1//A/ASP+GLU/`

-will show all aspartic and glutamic acid residues as spheres.
+will show all aspartic and glutamic acid residues as spheres in chain `A` of any segment of object `2vb1`.

 **Exercise:** Represent the molecule 2vb1 as "ribbon".
 Color the